-Access to Justice: Maurice Law knows that the fundamental need of First Nation’s clients is to secure their access to justice – First Nations cannot address the transgressions of the past without the means to communicate their rights today.
+Access to Justice: Maurice Law knows of the fundamental need of First Nation to have access to justice without having to expend their limited resources to do so – First Nations cannot address the transgressions of the past without the means to communicate their rights today.

 Persistence: Maurice Law also believes in persistence.
 We are open to negotiate in good faith, but always prepared to advocate.

 Multidisciplinary Approach: Maurice Law values the importance of historical research, and uses history and facts to take emotionally charged situations and turn them into fair results.